 Click here to download the Bristol Diocesan Communion before Confirmation guidelines document.

-The process for exploring the issue and attaining consent form the Bishop is as follows:
+The process for exploring the issue and attaining consent from the bishop is as follows:

-- Interest shown - please contact Dan Jones for advice
+- Interest shown - please contact Simon Taylor for advice

 - Initial discussions within the PCC